AgustaWestland Apache

 The AgustaWestland Apache is a licence-built version of the Boeing AH-64D Apache Longbow attack helicopter for the British Army Air Corps.
 The first eight helicopters were built by Boeing; the remaining 59 were assembled by Westland Helicopters (later AgustaWestland) at Yeovil, Somerset in England from Boeing-supplied kits.
 Changes from the AH-64D include Rolls-Royce Turbomeca RTM322 engines, a new electronic defensive aids suite and a folding blade mechanism allowing the British version to operate from ships.
 The helicopter was initially designated WAH-64 by Westland Helicopters and was later given the designation Apache AH Mk 1 (also written as "Apache AH1") by the Ministry of Defence.

 The Apache was a valued form of close air support in the conflict in Afghanistan, being deployed to the region in 2006.
-Naval trials and temporary deployments at sea have proven the aircraft as an able platform to operate from the decks of ships, which is a unique application of the Apache amongst its operators.
+Naval trials and temporary deployments at sea had proven the aircraft as an able platform to operate from the decks of ships, which was a unique application of the Apache amongst its operators.
 British Apaches also served in the NATO 2011 military intervention in Libya operating from Royal Navy ships.

-The Apache AH1 is to reach its out of service date in 2024 and be remanufactured to the later AH-64E version.
+The Apache AH1 was retired in 25 March 2024 and all models were remanufactured to the later AH-64E version.

 Development

 The requirement for a new attack helicopter was identified by the British government in the early 1990s.
 In 1993, invitations to bid were issued.
 Bids received included the Eurocopter Tiger, a modernised Bell AH-1 SuperCobra, the AH-64 Apache, the Boeing/Sikorsky RAH-66 Comanche, and the Agusta A129 Mangusta.
-Both the Tiger and upgraded Cobra variant required more development, and thus risk, while the Apache was combat proven, though its performance in the First Gulf War was criticised by competitors.
+Both the Tiger, Commanche and upgraded Cobra variant required more development, and thus risk, while the Apache was combat proven, though its performance in the First Gulf War was criticised by competitors.
 Westland and the Apache was selected in July 1995, and a contract for 67 helicopters was signed in 1996.

 In September 1998, Westland produced the first prototype WAH-64 Apache under licence from Boeing.
 The first nine Apache AH1s were authorised for service by the director of British Army Aviation on 16 January 2001.
 The 67th and final Apache was handed over to the British Army in July 2004.
 The helicopter fleet's cost was around £3.1 billion, with a total acquisition cost of £4.1 billion.

 Reliability had been questioned by US Apache operations, the entire fleet in the Balkans had been grounded due to serious tail rotor failures in 1999.
 In 1998, the AN/APG-78 Longbow radar's development ran into problems regarding its weight, impact upon overall agility, and data transfer abilities.
 These problems with key aircraft components, and fleet's high cost, led to calls for its cancellation in 1999.